 Is there a downside to using a VPN?

-The only real downside to using a VPN is one of performance.
-Because your device is no longer directly connecting to the site or service you’re attempting to access, your internet connection may seem a little “slower”than it otherwise might be.
-This is due to the additional steps required for encryption and the re-routing of traffic.
-For many, however, slower download speeds is a small price to pay for an added level of protection that would be difficult to replicate through other means.
-When shopping for a VPN, consider checking online ratings for the fastest VPNs.
+One of the main issues you may encounter with a VPN is one of performance.
+Because your device is no longer connecting directly to the site or service you're attempting to access, your internet connection may seem a little slower.
+For many, however, this is a small price to pay for the added security.

 Finally, most VPN services have a client or program that is used to log on and access it.
 This means you have to create a username and password.
 If you don't create a strong password